 When you script your data into your staging tables, the DotActiv Import Service monitors the table for any new data.
 If there is new data, it processes that into the DotActiv database structure.

-When done running, it flags it to show it has processed each record.
+Once this has been completed i.e finished running, it flags it to show it has processed each record.
 It continuously monitors the data in two-minute cycles.

 You can set it to run 24 hours a day or only certain hours, be that during the business day or after hours.